telefonicaid/fiware-orion/doc/manuals/user/update_action_types.md

 }
 EOF
 ```
-Now we can check with a query to that entity that both attributes A and
+We can now check with a query to that entity that both attribute A and
 B are there:

 ```